joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 Sometimes leaves will be damaged, resulting in regions being unintelligible, or just being removed from the image altogether.

-Non-existent CDAs and leaves can be skipped by pressing the "Next" or "Skip Leaf" buttons in the left pane of the scoring window.
+Non-existent CDAs and leaves can be skipped by pressing the "Next" (skip one CDA) or "Skip Leaf" (skip the rest of the current leaf) buttons in the left pane of the scoring window.

 This is particularly useful when leaves are missing due to the image layout.